Science House: 1940–2007

 During World War II an air raid shelter was constructed in a small hall on the ground floor.
 There were plans to extend the building an additional three storeys in 1953 but that did not eventuate.
 The building was occupied by the various scientific organisations from 1931 until 1976 and in 1978 the NSW Department of Sport and Recreation moved into the building which became known as "Sports House" until they left in 1991.
 During this time the large auditorium continued to be used for talks, and the building housed 11,000 books and journals and 1,000 films covering many areas of sport.
 The New South Wales Hall of Champions was installed in 1982, which included a Sports Museum to commemorate outstanding sportsmen and women of NSW.
 Major works were carried out on the building during 1995-96, after which the Australian Centre for Languages occupied the building, remaining there until 2007 following ACL's takeover by Navitas Limited in 2007.

 New York University campus

 In 2012, New York University established a campus in Sydney, leasing the ground floor of Science House and the three floors directly above.
 In December 2021, this campus was closed and relocated at the University of Sydney.

+Mainway Management

+In 2022, Mainway Management relocated to Science House as head office for its Development and Project Management consultancy services.